procrastinator-101/ipcalculator/README.md

 # ipcalculator
-it supports the IPV4 for the time being.
+it supports only the IPV4 for the time being.